 The U.S. government program that subsidizes air services to rural airports is facing up to $16 million in cuts come Jan.
 2 if Congress does not act to prevent sequestration.
 The budget penalty to the Essential Air Service (EAS) program would impact its two fiscal year 2013 funding sources, cutting $12 million from the Airport and Airway Trust Fund and another $4 million from foreign carrier overflight fees, according to an analysis of sequestration released by the White House’s Office of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EAS Could Take $16 Million Hit From Sequestration".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EAS Could Take $16 Million Hit From Sequestration".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.